 University distinguished teaching scholar

-Dubbed "the explainer" by Wired magazine, Michael Wesch is a cultural anthropologist exploring the effects of new media on society and culture.
+Dubbed "the prophet of an education revolution" by the Kansas City Star and "the explainer" by Wired Magazine, Michael Wesch is a cultural anthropologist exploring the effects of new media on society, culture and education.

 After two years studying the effects of writing on a remote indigenous culture in the rain forest of Papua New Guinea, he has turned his attention to the effects of social media and digital technology on global society.
 His videos on culture, technology, education and information have been viewed by millions, translated in more than 15 languages and are frequently featured at international film festivals and major academic conferences worldwide.